Maximato/Codonopt/README.md

 - `DB_CODON_FREQUENCY_START` --- index of first column with frequencies in codon usage file (2 default)
 - `DB_CODON_PAIR_FREQUENCY_START` --- index of first column with frequencies in codon pair usage file (2 default)

-If there are some troubles with database creating you can use short
-example Codon and Codon-Pair Usage Tables with some popular organisms.
+If there are some troubles with database creating you can use small example Codon and Codon-Pair Usage Tables with some organisms.
 This files come with Codonopt program (**codon_db.tsv** and **bicodon_db.tsv**) just use default configuration parameters.

-Besides, to run this script you need to specify some values in **builder_input.txt** file:
+Besides, to run **builder.py** script you need to specify some values in **builder_input.txt** file:

 - taxid --- taxid ID of organism that stored in the database.
-- organism --- name of directory to save fitness values and Codon Pair Score (CPS) table.
+- organism --- name of directory to save fitness values and Codon Pair Score (CPS) table (without spaces).
 This should be used as **organism** parameter to run optimization with built data.

+Default configuration example:

+        taxid: 1359
+        organism: ecoli_test

-Now you can run `builder.py` script from command line and check new built data in `DB_DIR` directory.
+Now you can run **builder.py** script from command line and check new built data in `DB_DIR` directory.

 #### Built data